Insolent Websites

 Hitherto, our holidays had been very low-key, as was normal in the 1940s.
 I don't always know whether what I remember are events, or (vague) memories of events.
 But I remember the bleakness of holidays with my Coventry uncle, aunt and cousins in various cold places on the rocky coast of county Antrim.
 There must have been good times (ah, yes, I remember the dodgems at Ballycastle!) but mostly I remember being cold a lot of the time.
 I (alongwith my two cousins) was eventually taught to swim by my macho uncle – in the unappealing waves that thundered on Ballycastle beach and in a surging rocky creek at Ballintoy.
 I have, as a consequence, not been too keen on beaches, except for walks with friends and dogs.

 This uncle Mac (Matthew McAuley Weir) restrained his feelings about my origin and sissiness, but, being from Ulster, could not refrain from the same sarcasm that I was subjected to by a particularly nasty teacher at Cabin Hill school, a rare Ulsterman on the mostly-English staff by name of Victor Brennan.
-He also loved teasing, which is a form of baiting not so far from sarcasm.
+Uncle Mac also loved teasing, which is a form of baiting not so far from sarcasm.
 He even teased his upper middle-class, 'county' wife by loudly and crudely singing a snatch of an Irish music-hall song, altering the first line to D'ya want your auld lavvy washed down, Mrs Brown ?
+Then there was Dan, Dan, the lavatory man, watches old dinners go down the pan.
+He was terrified that I would turn out to be a cissy...but treated me civilly on the few later occasions that we met - such as at the funeral of his third sister in Belfast (who lived not far away) and who regarded me as a cissy-cuckoo in the nest, partly because I had no interest in Meccano, which her sons (taking after their father) were brilliant at...as at maths...wielding spanners...fixing bicycles.
+But the cissy was good with 'electrics' which he seemed to understand intuitively.

-But my true aunt Girlie once took me to Cornwall in the hot August of 1947 to visit friends of hers from London before the war.
+But my taunt Girlie once took me to Cornwall in the hot August of 1947 to visit friends of hers from London before the war.
 Their names were Flip (Philippa?) and Gert and they had bought Deer Park Farm, somewhere near the coast.(Now probably a horrible hotel-like chambres d'hôte.)
 Forty years later I realised that they were a gay couple.
 Meantime Flip had died and Girlie was still in contact with Gert, who had moved to New York.
 I wrote to her, too, out of a kind of solidarity, and to thank her for a wonderful summer holiday 40 years earlier.
 I remember whole banks of nasturtiums and their distinctive smell outside the farmhouse, buzzing with bees.
 I ate the flowers, not knowing for many years that the seeds are excellent substitutes for capers.
-During this wonderful holiday, with calves and goats to commune with, I also communed - at a sexually curious level - on top of a hay-cart with a boy my own age from the neighbouring farm.
+During this wonderful holiday, with calves and goats to commune with, I also communed – at an intimately-curious level – on top of a hay-cart with a boy my own age from the neighbouring farm – mainly by touching each other's willy..
 I adored the breakers on the beach at Polzeath; playing, diving and body-surfing in waves has always seemed to me much more fun than the tedium of swimming.

 In the summer of 1953 all three of us made the journey to Juan-les-Pins on the Côte d'Azur, via boat and train to London, and boat and train to Paris.
 Then we went by bus to Nice and on to Juan les Pins.
 This was before modern mass travel.
 There were no package holidays except for the rich.
 There was tight control on money leaving the UK, and no-one (except of course the rich and the spivs) could take more than £20 in cash out of the Island Nation.
 My mother and aunt (both then referred to as my aunts) were honest and timorous.
 They did not tuck lovely white £5 notes in their suspender-belts.
 Come to think of it, I don't think they had suspender-belts also called garters; my mother never wore stockings, a source of great shame to me on "sports days" at school.
 I guess I echo this in having almost never worn a tie (though I have some lovely ones in Donegal tweed, in leather, in silk) since I was 18.
 They had to be very careful with expenditure, and eat as cheaply as possible.
 Travel and the hotels were paid for in English money in advance, I think.
 The hotel in Paris was the little Hôtel du Caire on the rue du Caire, off the rue Saint-Denis.
 When I started to go to Paris in the nineteen-seventies I stayed a couple of nights in the same hotel – which had not changed at all.
 Breakfast was still served in the bedrooms.
 And, by a remarkable coincidence, I was the new proprietor's first guest.